Thinus01/Wealtho/README.md

 # 📖 Wealtho <a name="about-project"></a>

-**Wealtho** is a website made for users to create and share recipes.
-It allows you to select what ingredients you need and ad them to a list.
-We added support when you can select what food you own so that the website generates a list of items you need, followed by displaying the cost for the missing items.
+**Wealtho** is a mobile-only website made for users to create and share recipes.
+It allows you to create the group you need and add transaction(s) to it.

 ## 🛠 Built With <a name="built-with"></a>